-Courses in the Limnology and Oceanography Master's programme offer students the foundation required to conduct research in the biology, chemistry and physics of aquatic systems.
+Courses offer students the foundation required to conduct research in the biology, chemistry and physics of aquatic systems.
 The programme's curriculum covers a variety of topics in different disciplines, including algal blooms, hydrodynamics and phytoplankton, effects of climate change, water management, benthic ecology, microfilms, coral bleaching, natural products in sponges, molecular biology of coral symbionts, aquatic ecotoxicology etc. These courses incorporate theory with laboratory and field work.

 Additional language requirements:

 International students should consider taking a Pre-Master to gain access to universities in Netherlands when: